Emotional resilience sounds like a skill, something you can build and train with practice.

 But you can avoid feeling bad about feeling bad by training yourself to see emotions as painful or uncomfortable but not dangerous.
 And when you do, you’ll find yourself far less emotionally reactive and much more resilient.

-Wait, you’re a psychologist and you’re telling me I shouldn’t trust my feelings?
+Wait, you’re a psychologist and you’re telling me I shouldn’t trust my emotions?

-Here’s the deal: there’s nothing inherently special or mystical about emotions.
+Here’s the deal: there’s nothing inherently special about emotions.

-As much as our culture tends to glorify them, they’re just one more part of our psychology along with thoughts, behaviors, beliefs, instincts, and all the other stuff that rattles around between our ears.
+As much as our culture tends to glorify them, they’re just one more part of our psychology along with thoughts, behaviors, beliefs, instincts, imagination, critical thinking, and all the other stuff that rattles around between our ears.

 Sure, emotions can often be quite helpful: